karttur/soil-spectro/_posts/2023/2023-09-17-spectrosupport-OSSL-cubist.markdown

 ### Introduction

-Tests with applying different regressors for predicting soil properties from spectra with the OSSL data indicate that the [Cubist](https://pypi.org/project/cubist/) rule based regressor perform the best.
+Tests with applying different regressors for predicting soil properties from spectra with the OSSL data indicate that the [Cubist](https://pypi.org/project/cubist/) rule based regressor performs the best.
 Cubist is, at time of writing this in September 2023, not implemented in the package [scikit-learn](https://scikit-learn.org/stable/).
 There is, however a parallel implementation of Cubist that piggy-backs on scikit-learn.
 In this post you are going to install and fix Cubist by:

 - adding Cubist to the virtual environment
 - importing the Cubist package to OSSL_mlmodel.py,